The Next Generation Ford Fiesta has been Revealed

-The Ford Fiesta is the UK’s best-selling car of all time and will launch its eigth-generation version in 2017.
+The Ford Fiesta is the UK’s best-selling car of all time and will launch its next generation model during 2017.
 So how will Ford make the best better?

 The outside of the new look Ford Fiesta is not strikingly different, at a quick glance the subtle changes may go unnoticed.
 The bonnet has been smoothed out, losing its bulge in the middle and there is now the option to have a panoramic roof.
 After listening to drivers Ford have made the windscreen wipers longer to clear 13% more of the windscreen.
 The Fiesta can now be ordered as a 5 door option, and those will be 5 light doors – doors will now require 20% less effort to close and have spring loaded protectors that activate when the door is open to protect the edges from damage.
 The Fiesta has also grown a little bit being 71 mm longer and 12 mm wider than the sixth generation, creating an extra 16mm of leg room for rear passengers.

 The changes that add a pinch of excitement to the new ford fiesta all happen out of view, this supermini is crammed full of technology normally reserved for bigger and more premium models.

 The new Fiesta will be equipped with 2 cameras, 3 radars and 12 ultrasonic sensors that are able to produce a 360 degree view of the vehicle and scan the road behind and ahead, giving drivers plenty of assistance aides to improve safety and take the stress out of driving.